dvrensk/advent-of-code-2020/README.md

 I'm tempted to hide the mutation in a lazy (`Stream`) producer and see if that makes the code look nicer.

+## Day 9: Sliding window over array

+This kind of task is not what comes most natural in Elixir, and that in itself provides a nice challenge.
+I considered using Erlang's `queue` module to have something that naturally represents the sliding window, but decided against it after realising that the queue would have to be dumped into an array on every step.

+I'm still struggling to find a good balance between using function heads and `case` statements for flow control.
+I guess I always will.

 ## Note to self

 Start new solutions with `./new ModuleName`.